 Did you know that the U.S. Department of Education awards approximately $46 billion in scholarship money each year?
-While most of scholarship money is federally funded, there are also a lot of private scholarships out there to help students pay for their college tuition.
+While most of them are federally funded, there are also a lot of private scholarships out there to help students pay for their college tuition.

-Whether the scholarships are private or federally funded, students may or may not have to present letters of recommendation and transcripts in order to apply for scholarships, but one thing is for certain: nearly every scholarship application requires a scholarship essay.
+Whether they are private or federally funded, students may or may not have to present letters of recommendation and transcripts in order to apply for scholarships, but one thing is for certain: nearly every application requires an essay.

 What Is a Scholarship Essay?

-A scholarship essay is essentially your chance to tell the scholarship committee why they should write a check to you.
-The scholarship committee will offer a prompt for you to answer.
+A scholarship essay is essentially your chance to tell the admission committee why they should write a check to you.
+The committee will offer a prompt for you to answer.
 It may be something simple and open-ended such as:

 Or, it might be something more specific such as: